michaelzhang2205-ux/Customer-Behavior-Analysis/README.md

-# Customer-Behavior-Analysis
-Data Analysis Project displaying a series of customer behavior analysis using  PostgreSQL, Python, Excel, and Power BI.
-**Overview**

-This project showcases a complete analytics workflow — from raw data to business insights.
-As a graduate in Economics and Business Mathematics, I built this project to reflect how I approach real-world business problems: structured thinking, quantitative analysis, and clear communication of results.

-The project walks through:

-- Loading and exploring data in Python

-Cleaning and preparing data for analysis

-Writing SQL queries in PostgreSQL / MySQL / SQL Server

-Building an interactive Power BI dashboard

-Delivering insights through a written report and executive presentation

-The objective was simple: simulate what an entry-level analyst would actually do on the job.

-**Dataset**

-The dataset includes transactional and customer-level data used to analyze:

-Revenue performance

-Customer behavior

-Product/category trends

-Regional comparisons

-Key performance indicators (KPIs)

-The data was first explored in Python, then structured in a relational database to support SQL-based analysis.

-Tools & Technologies

-Python (Pandas, NumPy, Matplotlib)

-PostgreSQL / MySQL / SQL Server

-Power BI

-Excel (for validation and cross-checking)

-Microsoft Powerpoint

-**Project Workflow**
-**1. Data Loading & Exploratory Analysis (Python)** Imported raw data using Pandas

-Reviewed structure, data types, and summary statistics

-Identified missing values, duplicates, and inconsistencies

-Explored distributions and trends to understand overall patterns

-This phase focused on understanding the data before jumping into conclusions.

-**2. Data Cleaning & Preparation**
-Removed duplicate records

-Handled missing values appropriately

-Standardized date formats and categorical fields

-Created calculated fields to support KPI analysis
+# 📊 End-to-End Data Analytics Project
+**Michael Zhang**
+B.S. in Economics
+B.A. in Business Mathematics
+UNC Charlotte – Winter 2025

+---

+## **Overview**

+This project demonstrates a complete analytics workflow — from raw data to business insights.

+As a graduate in **Economics and Business Mathematics**, I built this project to reflect how I approach real-world business problems: structured thinking, quantitative analysis, and clear communication of results.

+This project includes:

+- Loading and exploring data in **Python**
+- Cleaning and preparing data for analysis
+- Writing SQL queries in **PostgreSQL / MySQL / SQL Server**
+- Building an interactive **Power BI dashboard**
+- Delivering insights through a written report and executive presentation

+The objective was to simulate the responsibilities of an entry-level **Business or Data Analyst** in a real organization.

+---

+## **Dataset**

+The dataset contains transactional and customer-level data used to analyze:

+- Revenue performance
+- Customer behavior
+- Product and category trends
+- Regional comparisons
+- Key performance indicators (KPIs)

+The data was first explored in Python and later structured in a relational database to support SQL-based analysis.

+---

+## **Tools & Technologies**

+- **Python (Pandas, NumPy, Matplotlib)**
+- **PostgreSQL / MySQL / SQL Server**
+- **Power BI**
+- **Excel (validation and cross-checking)**
+- **Gamma (executive presentation)**

+---

+## **Project Workflow**

+### **1. Data Loading & Exploratory Data Analysis (EDA)**

+- Imported raw data using Pandas
+- Reviewed structure, data types, and summary statistics
+- Identified missing values, duplicates, and inconsistencies
+- Explored distributions and trends to understand patterns

+This phase focused on understanding the data before drawing conclusions.

+---

+### **2. Data Cleaning & Preparation**

+- Removed duplicate records
+- Handled missing values appropriately
+- Standardized date formats and categorical variables
+- Created calculated fields to support KPI analysis

 The goal was to ensure the dataset was accurate, consistent, and analysis-ready.

+---

-**3. SQL Analysis (PostgreSQL/MySQL)**
+### **3. SQL Analysis (PostgreSQL / MySQL / SQL Server)**

-After cleaning, the data was loaded into a relational database to simulate a real business environment.
+After cleaning, the dataset was loaded into a relational database to simulate a real business environment.

-I wrote SQL queries using:
+SQL queries were written using:

-SELECT, WHERE, GROUP BY, ORDER BY
+- `SELECT`, `WHERE`, `GROUP BY`, `ORDER BY`

-Aggregation functions (SUM, AVG, COUNT)
+- Aggregation functions (`SUM`, `AVG`, `COUNT`)

-Joins across multiple tables
+- Table joins

-Subqueries and window functions
+- Subqueries and window functions

-These queries were used to calculate:
+These queries were used to analyze:

-Revenue by segment
+- Revenue by segment

-Customer purchase patterns
+- Customer purchase behavior

-Category-level performance
+- Category-level performance

-Regional revenue comparisons
+- Regional revenue comparisons

-This step reflects how analysts typically extract insights from structured databases.
+This reflects how analysts typically extract insights from structured databases in professional settings.

+---

-**4. Power BI Dashboard**
+### **4. Power BI Dashboard Development**

-I built an interactive dashboard to communicate findings clearly and visually.
+An interactive dashboard was developed to communicate findings clearly and effectively.

 The dashboard includes:

-Revenue trends over time
+- Revenue trends over time

-Segment and category performance
+- Segment and category performance

-Geographic breakdown
+- Geographic breakdown

-KPI summary metrics
+- KPI summary metrics

-Interactive filters for deeper exploration
+- Interactive filters for deeper exploration

-The focus was not just visualization — but clarity and usability for decision-makers.
+The focus was on clarity, usability, and business relevance.

+---

-**5. Reporting & Presentation**
+### **5. Reporting & Presentation**

-To complete the project, I:
+To complete the project:

-Created a structured analytical report
+- A structured analytical report was created

-Summarized key findings and recommendations
+- Key insights and recommendations were summarized

-Developed an executive-style presentation using Gamma
+- An executive-level presentation was developed using Gamma

-This stage emphasized translating technical analysis into business insights.
+This stage emphasized translating technical analysis into clear, actionable business insights.

+---

-**Key Insights**
+## **Key Insights**

-Identified primary revenue-driving segments
+- Identified primary revenue-driving customer segments

-Highlighted top-performing categories
+- Highlighted top-performing product categories

-Detected geographic concentration trends
+- Detected geographic concentration trends

-Provided data-backed recommendations for performance improvement
+- Provided data-backed recommendations for performance improvement

-Beyond the technical work, this project demonstrates my ability to connect quantitative analysis with practical business decisions — a core skill developed through my background in Economics and Business Mathematics.
+Beyond technical execution, this project demonstrates my ability to connect quantitative analysis with strategic business thinking — a skill developed through my background in **Economics and Business Mathematics**.

+---

+## **Professional Focus**

+This project reflects how I approach analytical work:

+- Structured and methodical
+- Quantitatively grounded
+- Business-oriented
+- Clear in communication

+With formal training in Economics and Business Mathematics, I aim to combine analytical rigor with practical insight — the foundation for strong performance in entry-level analyst roles.